kokobd/cabal-hoogle/README.md

 ## Installation

+Step 1, run `cabal update` to make sure you are using the latest hackage index

-Step 1, check the `Cabal` library version used by your cabal
+Step 2, check the `Cabal` library version used by your cabal
 ```
 cabal --version
 ```